PriNova/CodyArchitect/docs/Prompts.md

     - "deployment_instructions"
     - "additional_resources"

-    2. For each key, provide the corresponding information extracted from the documentation.
+    2. For each key, provide the corresponding information extracted from the documentation very briefly.

-    3. If any information is missing or couldn't be extracted, set the value of the corresponding key to "UNKNOWN".
+    3. If any information is missing, couldn't be extracted or is not known, set the value of the corresponding key to "UNKNOWN".

     4. Ensure that the JSON object is well-formatted, with proper indentation and syntax.